jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

                 # a suite defined in one extension to "absorb" tests
                 # specified by another extension.
 To limit the expression
                 # to tests in only certain extensions, you can filter on "source"
                 "source = \"openshift:payload:hyperkube\" && test.name.contains(\"FIPS\"))"
             ]
         }
+    ],

+    # Monitors are processes that will be run by origin for the duration of
+    # test execution.
+They are similar to tests in that they can write
+    # artifacts and report back tests results.
+They differ in that they
+    # cannot have any conflicts/isolations (they must be able to run
+    # during all testing).
+    "monitors": [
+        {
+            # The name of the monitor (will be passed to run-monitor)
+            "name": "fips-endpoints",
+            "description": "optional description",

+            # Monitors can specify whether they should be run in order to
+            # save resources when they have no value.
+If they select any tests
+            # origin identifies execution, origin will run the monitor.
+If
+            # no qualifiers are specified, the monitor will always be run.
+            "qualifiers": [
+                "source = \"openshift:payload:hyperkube\" && test.name.contains(\"FIPS\"))"
+            ]
+        }